 ecosystem - A particular environment, large or small, with characteristic physical conditions and types of organisms living there.

-area above a particular reference point, usually the height
+above a particular reference point, usually the height above

 evaporation - Change in state from a liquid or a solid to a gas.
 Evaporation takes place most quickly in an arid or dry environment when there is little or no water vapour in the air.
 Antarctica is arid and solid ice can "evaporate" or turn into a gas, particularly if a (relatively) warm wind blows across a snow or ice field.
 The change from a solid directly to a gas is properly called sublimation - like the "smoke" you get when you open the freezer door.